gnolivos/zoo/README.md

 This project was designed in Java 8 with Springboot.
-It has a hexagonal architecture and uses MySql as its database.
+Gradle 6.3 and MySql are used as the database.

 ### Clone
  > `Create a folder, open a terminal and execute: git clone https://github.com/gnolivos/zoo.git`